[Edit: After publishing this post in late 2014, I started receiving death threats. I turned it off for a long time to let things settle down.]

 Pete, a senior Shaolin Wahnam instructor, had been gathering his own evidence.
 This evidence corroborated what Fred had already presented.

-This evidence was absolutely mind-blowing, alleging that Gary had abused as many as a dozen women, some of them married.
+This evidence was absolutely mind-blowing, alleging that Gary had abused as many as a dozen women.

 I was present when Pete presented some of his evidence to Sifu Wong.
 To be clear, this happened AFTER the meeting with Trish.